dwrrehman/programming_language/readme.md

 ### What this language does NOT care about:

- - Portability.

- - Interoperability.
+ - Portability, at the expense of control.

+ - Easy interoperability with existing piece of code.

+ - Conforming to any ABI.

  - Backwards-compatability.

- - Conforming to any ABI.

  - Anything legacy.